DNA Day Sale: Discounts on Family Finder, Y-DNA, mtDNA, & All Bundles! Now through April 30.

 Understanding our results pages

-Detailed spreadsheets displaying our project participants’ STR results are posted in our project in both classic and colorized versions.
+A detailed spreadsheet displaying our project participants’ Y-111 and lower STR results are posted in our project’s “Y-DNA Results Overview.”

 Our Stevenson-Stephenson project includes testers from several major haplogroups.
 The majority of our members have R1b ancestry, with R-M269 (R1b1a1b) our most common haplogroup, as it is across much of western Europe.
 Our second-largest haplogroup represented is I1 (I-M253) another haplogroup common in western Europe and among Scots and Irish men.